Misfits-Rebels-Outcasts/Nodef/documentation/ReverseCompositing.md

 The double quotes, as shown above, or other mechanisms such as color coding, indicate an altered node on the pipeline.

- To change what node 4 (Color Correction) uses as an input node, we just tap on it on the pipeline and then change its input node property.
+ To change the input node of node 4 (Color Correction), we just tap on it on the pipeline and then change its input node property.

      -----------------------------------------------------------
      Node 4 (Color Correction Properties)